Pharaoh (module): Plot summary

-The original Daystar West edition of the scenario involves a tomb which is rumored to be theft-proof.
-At the start of the adventure, the player characters are confronted by the ghost of a long-dead Pharaoh, cursed to wander the sands of his now-deserted land for time on end, in search of the ones who can break the curse and free him from this world.
-The characters soon find themselves searching for items which will end the curse and bring them wealth and power.
-There are five levels to explore in the pyramid, and a large exterior temple.
+The original Daystar West edition of the scenario features a tomb that is rumored to be impossible to steal from.
+As the adventure begins, the player characters encounter the ghost of a Pharaoh who died many years ago and was cursed to wander his deserted land until he finds someone to break the curse and set him free from the world of the living.
+The characters search for items that will not only end the curse, but will also give them wealth and power.
+The pyramid has five levels to explore, along with a large temple outside of the pyramid.

-The TSR version of Pharaoh is an Egyptian-styled adventure that includes a pyramid map and a trap-filled maze.
-In Pharaoh, the player characters (PCs) are driven into the desert for a crime they did not commit.
-The characters journey to the sunken city of Pazar and from there must travel to the haunted tomb of an ancient pharaoh.
-While in the desert, the characters encounter the spirit of Amun-Re, a pharaoh cursed to wander the desert until his tomb is robbed.
-Amun-Re begs the PCs to remove his staff of ruling and Star Gem from his tomb to break his curse.
-The tomb was built to be thief-proof and has so far lived up to its reputation.
-While in Amun-Re's pyramid, the characters can use an item called the dome of flight to control or reverse gravity; carelessness can cause them to fall upwards.
-The palm trees in this room bear exploding fruit.
+The TSR version of Pharaoh is an Egyptian-styled adventure that contains a map of a pyramid and includes a maze filled with traps.
+In Pharaoh, the player characters (PCs) are exiled into the desert after being falsely accused of a crime.
+The characters travel to find the sunken city of Pazar and must then travel to the haunted tomb of a pharaoh from ancient times.
+While in the desert, the characters meet the spirit of pharaoh Amun-Re, who has been cursed to roam the desert until someone robs his tomb to steal the staff of ruling and Star Gem, which he begs the PCs to do because the tomb was designed to be thief-proof and no one has succeeded so far.
+While inside the pyramid of Amun-Re, the characters will have access to an item called the dome of flight which they can use to control gravity or reverse it, which can be dangerous if used incorrectly because they can fall upwards rapidly; the same room with the dome of flight also contains palm trees with fruit that explodes.
 The characters also encounter a maze with numerous traps.
-The module contains wilderness maps, and a number of smaller adventures as well.
+The module also includes maps of the wilderness, and multiple shorter adventures.

 Publication history

-In 1977, Tracy Hickman (co-creator of the Dragonlance campaign setting) and Laura Hickman were married.
+Tracy Hickman (co-creator of the Dragonlance campaign setting) and Laura Hickman were married in June 1977.
 Soon after, while living in Provo, Utah, they wrote the adventures Pharaoh and Ravenloft.
-The Hickmans decided to privately publish the first two adventures they had designed together, Rahasia and Pharaoh, which earned them a reputation on a local level.
-Pharaoh was published as part of the "Night Ventures" line of scenarios in 1980, by DayStar West Media Productions, as a sixty-eight-page book.
-The module was designed to be played and completed with a satisfactory conclusion with a couple of sessions of playing time.
-However, disaster struck when Tracy went into business with an associate who went bad, leaving the Hickmans to cover thirty-thousand dollars in bad checks.
-They were driven into bankruptcy, and Tracy Hickman decided to sell their modules to TSR, "literally so that I could buy shoes for my children".
-TSR decided not only to buy the modules, but hire Tracy as a game designer:
+The Hickmans privately published their first two adventures, Rahasia and Pharaoh, which earned them a local reputation.
+DayStar West Media Productions published Pharaoh as part of the "Night Ventures" line of adventure scenarios in 1980, as a sixty-eight-page book.
+The module was designed to be completed to its conclusion within the playing time of a couple of game sessions.
+Tracy was working with a business associate who left the Hickmans to deal with thirty-thousand dollars in bad checks, for which they declared bankruptcy, and Tracy Hickman decided to sell their adventure modules to TSR, "literally so that I could buy shoes for my children".
+TSR purchased the adventures, and also hired Tracy as a game designer: